The sticky note has curled at its lower-right corner. Under that small shadow, half of a sentence is visible. Your finger already knows where to lift.

 - the text that came at the right time

-Use this when the page looks simple but you want it to hold more meaning.
-Place the note at the top corner or along the upper margin so it reads like a date tab first.
-Under it, the day keeps a small thank-you list.
+When a simple page needs one deeper layer, place the note at the top corner or along the upper margin so it reads as a date tab first.
+Under it, the day keeps one thank-you sentence.

 date outside